springernature/frontend-playbook/performance/images.md

 This document describes best practices for the use of images on the web at Springer Nature.

-In a front-end workflow we typically deal with two kinds of image:
+In a frontend workflow we typically deal with two kinds of image:

 * **User interface images**, including icons, logos, and buttons.
 Usually managed by the frontend, these are stored with other client-side resources such as templates, CSS and JS.
 Like those resources, they may be shared between many different pages.